Midrash and Aggadah: Introduction and Sources

 The entries in the Encyclopedia collect the aggadic material on these women from the Rabbinic literature.
 This is not an attempt to follow the development of the traditions regarding any specific figure, but to present the plethora of aggadot and the diversity of views concerning each character.
 Unlike similar collections in the past, here the Rabbinic approaches are cited without any inclusion of aggadic traditions from the apocryphal or Christian literatures.
 The complete picture of the character that is constructed solely from the Rabbinic sources differs from the portrait resulting from the incorporation of those other traditions.

 The language of the Rabbis is unique and finely crafted, and includes puns and repetitions.
-One of the goals in the writing of these entries was to preserve the language of the midrash as much as possible, within the restraints imposed by translation.
+One of the goals in the writing of these entries was to preserve the language of the A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash as much as possible, within the restraints imposed by translation.
 Divergences from the original midrashic language have been introduced in the interests of clarity, in order to explain the enigmatic language of the sources.
 The texts of the aggadot are taken from the scientific editions of the midrashim.

 An additional aim was to show how the aggadot rely on and emerge from the Biblical prooftexts.
 Rabbinic dicta are usually set forth in relation to Biblical verses, using the letters, words and grammar of the verse on which the aggadic tradition is based.
 This method of presenting Rabbinic aggadot opens a window to the way of thinking of the Rabbis and their rich imagination, and to the way in which they perceived the written word.